fingerskier/manthra/README.md

 # Manthra

+You can easily judge the character of a man by how he treats those who can do nothing for him.
+  Malcolm S. Forbes

 He who knows not and knows not that he knows not is a fool; shun him.
 He who knows not and knows that he knows not is simple; teach him.